 Do I need to wear a face covering?

-The guidance recognises that in very exceptional circumstances, such as for residents with dementia, some visitors might not be recognised with face coverings.
-It says that alternatives, such as clear visors, can be used as an exception to the rule.
+In some circumstances, such as for residents with dementia, visitors might not be easily recognised with face coverings.

 If possible, care homes should prepare residents for a visit by showing them photographs or reminding them of stories related to the visitor.